salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 	* Support for CORS
 * Authorization
 * Original-Request-Id
-	* Client MAY provide a tracking identifier
+	* Client MAY provide a tracking identifier.
+MUST be less than 1024 characters.
+Characters MUST be within US-ASCII.
 * If-Match
 	* Client MAY provide etag values on PUT/PATCH for concurrency problems
 * If-None-Match
 	* Client MAY provide etag values on GET for cache behavior of HTTP code 304
 * Content-Type
 	* Client SHOULD provide "application/json"
 	* Client MAY provide "multipart" to provide both "application/json" and "binary data".
 MUST NOT support "form/urlencoded" sections
 * Accept
 	* Client MAY provide an "accept" header.
 Client's SHOULD expect only "application/json" UNLESS the route indicates support for binary types

 ## Response
 * Access-Control-Allow-Origin